Lion

 Planning for the next version

-Lion will be followed by another version of OS X, "Mountain Lion," expected in late summer 2012.
+Lion was followed by another version of OS X, "Mountain Lion," in late summer 2012.

-It will be "inspired by iPad" and will feature more game support, better security, and further iCloud integration.
+It was "inspired by iPad" and featured more game support, better security, and further iCloud integration.

 Keep a list of the software and devices you use and depend on.